 What Are Garage Roof Dormers?

 A loft above your garage may be a terrific option to increase your home’s storage space by adding a guest apartment, office, or playroom.
-Garage roof dormers provide the area above your garage with a beautiful view and great natural light that lowers energy costs.
-A dormer may provide height to your garage with a horizontal orientation, mainly if it is near a roadway.
+Roof dormers provide the area above your garage with a beautiful view and great natural light that lowers energy costs.
+They may provide height to your garage with a horizontal orientation, mainly if it is near a roadway.

 Garage Dormer Styles